TabbyML/tabby/README.md

 * **Automatic CPU detection and code dispatch**<br/>One binary can include multiple backends (e.g. Intel MKL and oneDNN) and instruction set architectures (e.g. AVX, AVX2) that are automatically selected at runtime based on the CPU information.
 * **Parallel and asynchronous translations**<br/>Translations can be run efficiently in parallel and asynchronously using multiple GPUs or CPU cores.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.
 * **Lightweight on disk**<br/>Models can be quantized below 100MB with minimal accuracy loss.
-A full featured Docker image supporting GPU and CPU requires less than 400MB.
+A full featured Docker image supporting GPU and CPU requires less than 500MB (with CUDA 10.0).
 * **Simple integration**<br/>The project has few dependencies and exposes [translation APIs](#translating) in Python and C++ to cover most integration needs.
 * **Interactive decoding**<br/>[Advanced decoding features](docs/decoding.md) allow autocompleting a partial translation and returning alternatives at a specific location in the translation.